-Data - The data c. button will display the data screen which gives the "mean" (average number of counts per second per pixel in each ROI) for each of the 240 ROIs of the patient; "norm" refers to the "mean" normalized to the average of all pixels in all ROI's (default).
+Data - The data button will display the data screen which gives the "mean" (average number of counts per second per pixel in each ROI) for each of the 240 ROIs of the patient; "norm" refers to the "mean" normalized to the average of all pixels in all ROI's (default).
 This screen is shown below.
 This data can be saved and then imported into another application like Excel for further analysis.
 You have the option to "Save Tables", which are the tables presented on the Main screen for regions and clusters; "Save Raw Regions", which saves the raw information for the ROIs; or "Save All", which saves all of the available information.

-Unique Device Identifier (UDI) information for NeuroQ.
-The NeuroQ[TM] User's Manual can also be displayed in PDF format by clicking the Display Manual button.
+d.
+Help - this option will display the version number of NeuroQTM and also shows the Unique Device Identifier (UDI) information for NeuroQ.
+The NeuroQTM User's Manual can also be displayed in PDF format by clicking the Display Manual button.